goreleaser/goreleaser-action/README.md

         name: Run GoReleaser
         uses: goreleaser/goreleaser-action@v2
         with:
+          # either 'goreleaser' (default) or 'goreleaser-pro'
+          distribution: goreleaser
           version: latest
           args: release --rm-dist
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          # Your GoReleaser Pro key, if you are using the 'goreleaser-pro' distribution
+          # GORELEASER_KEY: ${{ secrets.GORELEASER_KEY }}
 ```

 > **IMPORTANT**: note the `fetch-depth: 0` input in `Checkout` step.
 It is required  for the changelog to work correctly.